Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Upgraded MultiHook needle support for MultiHook 6.0.0.
 * Added support for Doctrine types `json`, `datetime_immutable`, `date_immutable`, `time_immutable` and `dateinterval` (Zikula 3 only).
 * Lowered required permission level for creating entities with moderation.
+* Item actions on display pages are not shown inside quick view windows.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.4.0).

 ## ModuleStudio 1.3.2 (September 20, 2018)